gugasi/TradingView-Widget-Script/README.md

-# Day #39

 ### Tradingview Widget
-In this tutorial ([Open in Youtube](https://youtu.be/zAwzrIHP7wE)), I am gonna showing to you how to use tradingview widget api in javascript.
-Also this code is fully responsive and we show you 2 method of coding for it❗️
+A learned tutorial of tradingview widget API in javascript, and fully responsive too.
+There are two methods of the javascript!

 # Screenshot
 Here we have project screenshot :